🤔 Should You Read This Book?

 Big Idea 1 - Become genuinely interested in other people.

-You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you.
+You can make more friends in two months by becoming interested in other people than you can in two years by trying to get others interested in you.
 Do this by listening intently and asking questions.

 Big Idea 2 - Don't criticise the person.